The Richmond Historical Society is a private, non-profit organization founded in 1968 by Lucy Rawlings Tootell. The purposes of the society are to:

 • encourage the preservation and marking of historic sites

 Richmond, a town of approximately 50 square miles in Washington County(South County) Rhode Island is bounded by the Wood, Usquepaug, and Pawcatuck rivers and was founded in 1747.
 It was primarily an agricultural area composed of a number of mill vilages.

-The Society meets four to six times annually either at the Bell School (built 1826) in Wyoming, RI or at the Clark Memorial Library in Carolina, RI.
+The Society tries to meet four to six times annually either at the Bell School (built 1826) in Wyoming, RI or at the Clark Memorial Library in Carolina, RI.
 These meetings are educational, business, and social in nature.
+Presentations are also given at the Wood River Chapel.
 Outside speakers have presented such varied subjects over the years as:

 • President – David G. Johnson